postyou/contao-facebook-connector_basic-bundle/README.md

 The module is splitten up into two versions.
 The basic version you can find here and a "Pro Version" with additional features.
 If you interested in the professional version, please contact us: https://www.postyou.de/contao-facebook-connector.html

-This is the symphony bundle for Contao 4.
+This is the symfony bundle for Contao 4.
 The version for Contao 3 you can find on https://github.com/postyou/contao-facebook-connector_basic

 ## What's included